• Skip to primary navigation

 Home • Blog Posts • French Food Guides • Food Travel From Paris

 To get to the museum, we walked from our hotel - assured by Antoine that it was "just up the road".
-Up was the word, bracing the steep pente or hill of La Montée de la Rochette to the Croix-Rousse plateau (note the lovely word plateau when you get to the top!)
-If you have a step-tracking app or bracelet, you'll be proud of such a condensed 10-minute climb to merit a taste of the local specialities!
+Up was the word, bracing the steep pente or hill of La Montée de la Rochette to the Croix-Rousse plateau.
+If you have a step-tracking app or bracelet, you'll be proud of such a condensed 10-min climb to merit a taste of the local food!

-The good news is that there are plenty of wonderful bakeries in the neighbourhood to satisfy your savoury or sweet tooth.
-There are so many, I've written a separate post, on Lyon's patisseries.
+There are plenty of wonderful bakeries to satisfy your savoury or sweet tooth.
+There are so many, I've written a second post, on Lyon's patisseries (update coming very soon).

 What are the Bouchons Lyonnais?